-The aft bilge pumps are located in the stern bilge under the aft in-deck hatch.
+The aft bilge pumps are located in the stern bilge under the aft in-deck hatch and the forward bilge pump is located under the helm station access hatch.
 All bilge pumps pump water out of thru-hulls located above the waterline in the hull.
 A high water bilge alarm monitors excessive bilge water levels and signals a high water condition through a visual and audible alarm.
 See Electrical Systems for additional information on bilge pump and high water bilge alarm operations.